Everything you need to know about Data Archiving

 In simple words, Backups are being kept for instant recovery of operational data while archiving stores the data that’s no longer needed frequently.

-In the case of archiving, no change is happening to original data.
-The speed of restoration is not at all a major concern one who goes for archiving data.
-Instead, there’re some important factors like searchability and data retention.
+In the case of archiving, no change is happening to the original data.
+The speed of restoration is not at all a major concern for one who goes for archiving data.
+Instead, there are some important factors like searchability and data retention.

 Active Archiving

-Simply saying, an active archive is the collection of data that is very important for a company/individual, but only have to access infrequently.
+Simply put, an active archive is the collection of data that is very important for a company/individual but only has to be accessed infrequently.
 But when the term active archiving comes, things will change.
-Then, it would be storing most frequently accessed files in fast media devices like SSDs and, storing less frequently access files in slower media devices like hard drives or optical media.
+Then, it would be storing the most frequently accessed files in fast media devices like SSDs and, storing less frequently accessed files in slower media devices like hard drives or optical media.

 Various Forms of Data Archiving